Monday, May 22, 2017

 For those interested in learning about the historical perspective of the Catholic Church's teaching on abortion, these articles, Part I (https://www.catholicculture.org/culture/library/view.cfm?id=3361) and Part II (https://www.catholicculture.org/culture/library/view.cfm?id=3362 ) by Donald DeMarco, a professor of philosophy and a Catholic provide a detailed summary.

 There are many wonderful orders of nuns who do excellent work teaching and performing works of charity.
 The evangelization begun by St. Pope John Paul II has begun to bear fruit in the many young women seeking to enter religious communities.
 These are a far cry from the nuns portrayed in this novel, as they are happy, vibrant, caring young women.
 For example, the Dominican Sisters of Mary, Mother of the Eucharist specialize in teaching young people and are comprised of young women called to this charism.
-The Sisters of Life, founded by the late His Eminence John Cardinal O'Connor is a contemplative/active community of nuns that also minister to women facing an unplanned pregnancy.
+The Sisters of Life, founded by the late His Eminence John Cardinal O'Connor is a contemplative/active community of nuns who minister specifically to women facing an unplanned pregnancy.

-In response to the large number of women who have experienced abortion and suffer silently, their pain unacknowledged or mocked by those supporting abortion rights, the Catholic church has responded to offer post abortive healing.
+In response to the large number of women who have experienced abortion and suffer silently, their pain often unacknowledged or mocked by those supporting abortion rights, the Catholic church has responded to offer post abortive healing.
 Project Rachel (hopeafterabortion.com/) is one such post-abortive healing service.
 It is offers support for those facing pregnancy loss, including the loss of a child through abortion.
 Rachel's Vineyard (https://www.rachelsvineyard.org/ ) is another service offering women and men a way out of despair, shame and guilt after an abortion.

 Book Details: